 We have a grant scheme for three different causes we believe in so applications MUST fit one of these criteria!! :

-- Fund youth (18 years and under) in adventure film making courses and/or adventure skills training,
+- Fund youth (under 18) in adventure film making courses and/or adventure skills training,

 - Financially support local environmental projects like river cleanups, native tree re-planting and other similar projects,